MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-dnf-protectedemail.md

     To try the label for yourself, you can install the client by going to the [Microsoft download center](https://www.microsoft.com/en-us/download/details.aspx?id=53018) and download **AzInfoProtection.exe** from the Azure Information Protection page.

-5. A computer running Windows (minimum of Windows 7 with Service Pack 1), and on this computer, you're signed in to Office apps from one of the following categories:
+5. To test the new label: A computer running Windows (minimum of Windows 7 with Service Pack 1), and on this computer, you're signed in to Office apps from one of the following categories:

     - Office 365 with Office 2016 apps (minimum version 1805, build 9330.2078).
 To use this option, your account must be assigned a license for Azure Rights Management.
 This license is included with the Azure Information Protection subscription.